World of Sport (British TV programme): Features

 The programme did occasionally acquire the rights to major sporting events, such as the Tour de France and the Ryder Cup and each year, the FA Cup Final featured on World of Sport, with the BBC and ITV often competing for viewers by broadcasting unusual features with early starts to their broadcasts to entice viewers to watch their coverage.
-The only other football match that would be shown live on the programme would be the England v Scotland match in the Home International Championship which from 1971 to 1982 was shared with the BBC, and the 1984 match, which was the final match in the last ever Home International Championship, was live as part of World of Sport.
+The only other football match that would be shown live on the programme would be the England v Scotland match in the Home International Championship which from 1971 to 1982 was shared with the BBC, and the 1984 match, which was the final match in the last ever Home International Championship, was live as part of World of Sport (from 1983 to 1988 BBC and ITV would screen the England v Scotland match on alternate years rather than jointly showing).
 Schoolboy England Internationals from Wembley were shown on an exclusive basis and whenever ITV showed a World Cup or a European Championship finals tournament match live and the kick off time fell within World of Sports timeslot, the programme would sometimes be extended.
 Examples of this was West Germany v England in the Quarter Final second leg of UEFA Euro 1972, Bulgaria v Sweden, Poland v Argentina, Scotland v Yugoslavia, and the third place play off in the 1974 FIFA World Cup, and Poland v Cameroon in the 1982 FIFA World Cup.

 A typical edition would be broadcast between 12:15 and 17:10 and would take on the following format.

 12:20 On The Ball – football preview with Brian Moore and in later years Ian St. John and Jimmy Greaves.

 13:00 Sports Special 1 – A wide array of sports, often including clips from US show Wide World of Sports some major sports Motor Racing, Show Jumping, Tennis, Motorcycle Racing, Cycling would feature regularly.
 Less prominent sports such as darts, snooker, bowls, water skiing, speedway, rallying and others would also feature.
 Sometimes Boxing would also be shown in this slot.